LD-ViCE: Latent Diffusion Model for Video Counterfactual Explanations: Ablation Studies

 \subsubsection{Artifact Suppression Threshold}

 The artifact suppression threshold \((t_{\mathrm{sup}})\) mitigates denoising-related artifacts that may appear during counterfactual generation.
-Such artifacts typically result from denoising process and may include high-frequency distortions, unnatural textures, or subtle structural inconsistencies in the generated frames.
-By applying this threshold, minor updates below \(t_{\mathrm{sup}}\) are suppressed, thereby reducing the visual impact of residual denoising errors while preserving the overall structural coherence of the video.
+Such artifacts typically arise from the denoising process and may include high-frequency distortions, unnatural textures, or subtle structural inconsistencies in the generated frames.
+By applying this threshold, minor changes below \(t_{\mathrm{sup}}\) are suppressed, reducing the visual impact of residual denoising errors while preserving the overall structural coherence of the video.

-The effect of varying \(t_{\mathrm{sup}}\) was evaluated using the previously selected optimal values of \(\lambda_c\) and \(T\) as shown in Table~\ref{tab:echonet_thres}.
-Lower thresholds retained more fine-grained details and preserved residual denoising artifacts, reducing perceptual quality.
+\cref{tab:echonet_thres} shows the effect of varying \(t_{\mathrm{sup}}\) by using the previously selected optimal values of \(\lambda_c\) and \(T\).
+Lower thresholds failed to entirely suppress denoising artifacts, resulting in a reduced perceptual quality.
 Conversely, higher thresholds significantly reduced artifacts but at the cost of oversmoothing and reduced regression accuracy.
-An intermediate threshold value $0.03$ offered the best trade-off, providing perceptually cleaner counterfactuals while maintaining competitive regression accuracy.
-This value was therefore adopted for all subsequent experiments on the EchoNet-Dynamic dataset.
+Temporal consistency (Temp.) remains high and nearly constant across all thresholds (\(\approx 0.93{-}0.94\)), suggesting that the refinement step does not compromise motion coherence.
+An intermediate threshold value of \(t_{\mathrm{sup}} = 0.02\) offers a trade-off, yielding substantially improved perceptual quality while maintaining competitive regression accuracy, and is therefore adopted for all subsequent experiments on the EchoNet-Dynamic dataset.

+The behavior of FID and FVD score across different \(t_{\mathrm{sup}}\) values is summarized in \cref{tab:echonet_fvd_thres}.
+When FID and FVD are computed against the original videos, higher thresholds lead to lower scores, as more factual content is preserved and diffusion-induced artifacts are reduced.
+In contrast, the FID\textsuperscript{*}/FVD\textsuperscript{*} evaluated against VAE-reconstructed videos increases as the threshold grows.
+This increase occurs because preserving more of the original structure causes the refined counterfactuals to diverge from the smoother, lower-frequency VAE reconstructions.
+This pattern is consistent with earlier observation that the 3D causal VAE removes fine-grained details, higher \(t_{\mathrm{sup}}\) restores sharper, more realistic structures that are closer to the original data but farther from the VAE reconstruction manifold.